CIRALabs/whois_scanner/README.md

 These values define how many requests may be made within a specific time range (for example, 5 requests every 20 seconds).
 As of right now, there's no way to adjust these dynamically per invocation of the program based on command line parameters - it must be done with hard-coded values.

+### Output
+The program can output in either of two formats: JSON or CSV Right now, this is handled by hard-coded values at the top of the file.
+The location of the output is also handled by the hard-coded values at the top of the file.

 ## Localhost
 Before you can run the program, you should create a virtual environment for the python executable
 ```bash